polkadot-developers/polkadot-docs/polkadot-protocol/onchain-governance/overview.md

 In **Lead-In Period**, a referendum opens for community voting as soon as it's created, but it cannot be finalized (with votes counted, approved, and enacted) until it passes a **Lead-in Period** and meets three criteria:

-1. **Lead-in Period Duration:** Proposals must remain in the Lead-in Period for a minimum time to prevent "decision sniping," where a proposal could be rushed through by a party with significant voting power, limiting community participation.
+1. **Lead-in Period Duration** - proposals must remain in the Lead-in Period for a minimum time to prevent "decision sniping," where a proposal could be rushed through by a party with significant voting power, limiting community participation.

-2. **Origin Capacity:** Each origin has a limit on simultaneous proposals, with more powerful tracks allowing fewer.
-For instance, the Root level Origin only allows one proposal at a time.
+2. **Origin Capacity** - each origin has a limit on simultaneous proposals, with more powerful tracks allowing fewer.
+For instance, the Root level Origin only allows one proposal at a time

-3. **Decision Deposit:** While creating a referendum is low-cost, reviewing it requires a higher, refundable deposit to prevent spam and preserve limited queue space.
-Without this deposit, the referendum will timeout.
+3. **Decision Deposit** - while creating a referendum is low-cost, reviewing it requires a higher, refundable deposit to prevent spam and preserve limited queue space.
+Without this deposit, the referendum will timeout

 During the Lead-in Period, proposals remain undecided.
 Once all criteria are met, the referendum moves to the deciding state, and votes are counted toward the outcome.